shamim0754/SpringBatch/readme.md

 ### Concept ###
 1. Job : represents sequences of actions or commands that have to be executed within the batch application
 2. Step :  A job consists of many steps and each step consists of a READ-PROCESS-WRITE task or single operation task (tasklet)
+..* Read :  read data from the resources (csv, xml or database) ..* PROCESS :  process it
+..* WRITE :  write it to other resources (csv, xml and database)